 We offer two masters programs: a Masters in Science and a Masters in Landscape Architecture.
 Our MS program has six different concentrations (we call them fields of study) for you to chose from.
 Our MLA program has two tracks: a two year track for those who possess a Bachelors in Landscape Architecture and a three year track for those who do not.
 Our doctoral programs are small and highly selective.
 We typically admit an incoming doctoral cohort of 6-8 people each fall.
 We offer two degrees within our PhD program: a doctorate in Natural Resources and Environment (NRE) and a doctorate in Landscape Architecture.
 Applicants for the NRE PhD program should chose either Resource Policy and Behavior (social focus) or Resource Ecology Management (ecology focus).

-We generally recommend, based on an average of past admitted students, a 3.5 (on 4.0 scale) and 1,200 combined GRE or higher for consideration.
+We generally recommend, based on an average of past admitted students, a 3.5 (on 4.0 scale).
 GRE scores should also be less than five years old.
 International students must have at least an iTOEFL score of 84 to apply, but we recommend a 102 or higher to be more competitive.

 No. We do not have any standard prequisites to apply to our programs.
 Both the MS and MLA programs have core curriculum coursework to provide you with a baseline of both natural and social systems.
 Over 100 different undergraduate degree majors are represented in our student community, making the student classroom experience diverse and vibrant.
 Generally it is preferred that an applicant have some kind of hard science or ecology coursework in their background if they are applying to the more ecology focused concentrations in our MS program.

 Yes.
 Mention your interest in a second field of study in your Statement of Purpose or you can add an additional field of study once you start.